LopezGroup-ICIQ/care/README.md

 *NOTE: MacOS users might need to launch a new shell at this point in order for the entry points to work correctly.*

-4. Install `pytorch` and `pytorch_geometric` through conda using the following command:
+4. Install `pytorch` and `pytorch_geometric` through conda. **Ensure that the libraries are obtained from the pytorch and pyg channels**, as shown here:

 ```bash
 conda install pytorch cpuonly pyg -c pytorch -c pyg